DIY LAN Turtle - Building a Stealth Remote Access Device

-My need was simple: I wanted reliable remote access to local networks without the hassle of router configuration or complex VPN server setups.
-While the commercial LAN Turtle offers these capabilities, its premium price point led me to explore building my own solution.
-This project became an opportunity to not only create a cost-effective alternative but also to deepen my understanding of the underlying technologies.
+My goal was simple: I wanted reliable remote access to local networks without the hassle of complex VPN setups or router configuration.
+Since I often don’t have access to the router, I needed a true plug-and-play solution.
+While the commercial LAN Turtle provides these capabilities, its high price pushed me to explore a more cost-effective alternative.
+This project became an opportunity not just to build my own solution, but also to gain a deeper understanding of the underlying technologies.

 After researching various options, I chose the Luckfox Pico Max RV1106 as the core of my project.
 This compact device offers an impressive set of features at a remarkably affordable price point.